Mohmand offensive: Start of Offensive

-Chronology
+Timeline

 2010

 9 July.
 Main Article Mohmand Agency attack.

 2 November.
 The Taliban fighters blew up a school for girls in Mohmand Agency.

 3 November.
 At least 17 Pakistani Taliban insurgents were killed and 10 others injured, when the Pakistan Army, targeted and destroyed several militant hide-outs.

 9 November.
 The Taliban fighters blew up a three school in Mohmand Agency.

 14 November.
 At least 1 Pakistani soldier was killed after a landmine struck a Pakistan Army military vehicle within the Mohmand Agency, of north-western Pakistan.

 15 November.
 The Taliban fighters blew up a primary school in Mohmand Agency.
 Since 2007, 67 schools were burned.

 16 November.
 At least 6 Pakistani Taliban insurgents were killed and 19 others injured, when Pakistani Army helicopter gunships, targeted and destroyed militant positions within the Mohmand Agency, of north-western Pakistan.

 6 December.
 Main Article December 2010 Mohmand Agency bombings.

 11 December.
 At least 4 Pakistani Taliban insurgents were killed and 3 others injured, after insurgents were repelled in a checkpoint attack within the Mohmand Agency, of north-western Pakistan.

 14 December.
 At least 2 Pakistani soldiers were killed and 6 others injured, after Pakistani Taliban insurgents launched an overnight attack on a security post within the Mohmand Agency, of north-western Pakistan.

 23 December.
 At least 1 Pakistani citizen were killed and 3 others injured by a roadside bomb in Mohmand Agency.

 24 December.
 At least 11 Pakistani soldiers and 24 Pakistani Taliban insurgents were killed, after some 150 insurgents launched a series of militant attacks against five Frontier Corps checkpoints within the Mohmand Agency, of north-western Pakistan.